Forts of Vincennes, Indiana

 During the 18th and early 19th centuries, the French, British and U.S. forces built and occupied a number of forts at Vincennes, Indiana.
 These outposts commanded a strategic position on the Wabash River.
 The names of the installations were changed by the various ruling parties, and the forts were considered strategic in the French and Indian War, the American Revolutionary War, the Northwest Indian War and the War of 1812.
 The last fort was abandoned in 1816.

 The settlement around the forts was best known as the territorial capital of the Northwest Territory (later, the Indiana Territory).
-The best known event was Gen. William Henry Harrison's mustering of forces at Vincennes just prior to his campaign against the Indian capital at Prophetstown in Tippecanoe, culminating in the Battle of Tippecanoe in 1811 during the War of 1812.
+The best known event was Gen. William Henry Harrison's mustering of forces at Vincennes just prior to his campaign against the Indian capital at Prophetstown in Tippecanoe, culminating in the Battle of Tippecanoe in 1811.
+This battle was one of the factors that contributed to the start of the War of 1812.

 The former site of what is known as "Fort Knox II" has been marked and preserved as a state historic site.
 It is listed on the National Register of Historic Places.

 Trading post

-The first trading post on the Wabash River was established by the Sieur Juchereau, Lieutenant General of Montreal.
-He, with 34 Canadiens, founded the company post on 28 October 1702 for the purpose of trading for buffalo hides to be supplied by Native Americans.
+The first trading post on the Wabash River was established by Sieur Charles Juchereau, the first Lieutenant-General of the Royal Jurisdiction of the Provostship of Montreal.
+Sieur Juchereau along with 34 Canadiens, founded the company post on October 28, 1702, for the purpose of trading for buffalo hides to be supplied by Native Americans.
 In the first three years, the post collected more than 13,000 buffalo hides.
 When Juchereau died, the post was abandoned.
 The French colonial settlers left what they considered hostile territory in the Illinois Country, and relocated to Mobile (now in Alabama on the Gulf Coast), then the capital of La Louisiane.

 The exact location of Juchereau's trading post has not been determined.
 Because the Buffalo Trace crossed the Wabash at Vincennes, some historians believe the post was at or near the site of the modern city of Vincennes.
 Some other historians place the post 50 miles to the south.